Online training

 call torch_tensor_from_array(multiplier, [3.0_wp], [1], torch_kCPU)

-For a concrete example of how to compute mathematical expressions involving Torch tensors, see the associated worked example.
+For a concrete example of how to compute mathematical expressions involving Torch tensors, see the autograd worked example.

 The requires_grad property